 Didn’t we just spend this whole time talking about why DIYs aren’t worth it?
 Not always.
-Like the shampoo companies, if you’ve done your homework, you are similarly qualified to create a successful shampoo for your hair.
+Like shampoo companies, if you’ve done your research, you are similarly qualified to create a successful shampoo for your hair.

-If you do it yourself, you know exactly what elements you’re putting in your hair, and which you steered clear of!
+If you do it yourself, you know exactly what elements you’re putting in your hair and which to steer clear of!
 This homemade potion can provide just the essentials without added preservatives or harmful agents.
-Because it’s more basic and lacks commercial chemicals, the DIY product may not foam, but it cleanses just as well and at a much better price.
+Because it’s more basic and lacks commercial chemicals, the DIY product may not foam, but it will cleanse just as well and at a much better price.

 If you know which blend best benefits your hair and how to produce it, then you can save hair health (and dollar$) by making it at home.
 There are plenty of guides to yield the desired results for each hair type.
 Listen to the wisdom of the interweb.
 Scientists know their stuff – they’ve devoted their lives to researching the effects of each ingredient, various mixtures, and timing in hair treatment formulas.
 Trust reliable sources to make the best decisions as to how you cater your personalized formula to your hair needs.

 Whether you’re itching to use your cauldron or buy your food pre-made, find the shampoo that’s right for you.
 Not just anyone ought to pursue the DIY route.
-Creating the necessary formula at home requires extensive research and practice to get timing, quantities, and mixtures just right for your hair needs.
-If the DIY process doesn’t really sound like your thing, you can find dozens of ready-to-go natural shampoos that do wonders for you hair!
+Creating the necessary formula at home requires extensive research and practice to get timing, quantities, and mixtures just right.
+If the DIY process doesn’t really sound like your thing, you can find dozens of ready-to-go natural shampoos that can do wonders for you hair!